 Ease of Adjustment

-The first comment out of the first person to really play with the Vanguard Endeavor ED II was: "stiff (pause) I need to hit the gym apparently."
-Over time the Interpupillary adjustment loosened up as did the focusing knob.
-Once the focusing knob loosened up it was easy to adjust a sharp image quickly.
+The initial comment out of the first of our testers to interact with the Vanguard Endeavor ED II was: "Stiff." (pause) "I need to hit the gym, apparently."
+Over time, the Interpupillary adjustment loosened up, as did the focusing knob.
+Once the focusing knob loosened up, it was easy to adjust a sharp image quickly.
 The one bright point was the diopter, which moved free once you unlocked it.
-This was one of only a few pairs in our test that had a locking mechanism for the diopter, which we think is helpful for keeping them adjusted.
+This was one of only a few pairs in our test that had a locking mechanism for the diopter, which we think helps keep them adjusted.

-Field of View and Close Focus Range
+Close Focus Range